 Sure, noise pollution isn’t really like having lead in your paint or microorganisms in your water, but it’s not just an irritant.
 It can mess up our sleep, contribute to our stress, infringe on our privacy, and typically compromise our lifestyle.

 Fortunately, there are a variety of soundproofing or noise-reducing initiatives you can require to minimize the issue.
 The most effective of these are best done during a building or remodeling project because they involve the method walls or other structural aspects are constructed.
-For more about these, see Soundproofing Walls & Ceilings.
+For example, the use of a noise-insulating material that is added to the ceiling and walls, fixing under any material, such as plywood.

 Here we take a look at reasonably simple actions you can take in a weekend to produce a quieter home.
 But first it helps to comprehend the dynamics of noise.